GawainTheCoder/profile-matcher-script/README.md

 ## Tuning recall vs precision

 - More recall: lower `--min-score`, disable must-have (`--no-require-role-signal`), raise `--results-per-query`
-- More precision: keep must-have ON, raise `--min-score`, use `--llm-rerank`, maybe lower `--llm-top-k` / raise `--llm-keep-threshold`
+- More precision: keep must-have ON, raise `--min-score`, and layer the LLM selection pass on top of the SERP CSV (optionally tightening `--llm-keep-threshold` or reducing `--llm-top-k` there)

 ---